carpentries-incubator/singularity-introduction/_episodes/08-singularity-mpi.md

 >
 > Using the above definition file, build a Singularity image named `osu_benchmarks.sif`.
 >
-> Once you have built the image, use it to run the `osu_hello` benchmark that is found in the `startup` benchmark folder.
+> Once the image has finished building, test it by running the `osu_hello` benchmark that is found in the `startup` benchmark folder.
 >
 > _NOTE: If you're not using the Singularity Docker image to build your Singularity image, you will need to edit the path to the .tar.gz file in the `%files` section of the definition file._
 >